astemeric/rb5-ros-wrapper/README.md

 To install:
 Download, place into ~PATH/catkin_ws/src, then catkin_make

+Before using:
+Make sure that your IP address is on the 10.0.2.x subnet (ie. Your IP address starts with 10.0.2.x and the gateway is 10.0.2.1)

 To run:
 Run the following rosrun commands in separate terminals in order: